Coloring is supposed to be fun and relaxing.

 For example Prismacolor pencils have a lovely creamy texture but are also infamous for breaking quickly.

-If you are looking for colored pencils that don’t break as quickly you might want to check one of the following options:
+If you are looking for colored pencils that don’t break as quickly, you want to look for pencils with hard pencil lead.

 Both Caran d’Ache and Faber-Castell Polychromos are high quality colored pencils, whereas the Staedler pencils are a good budget option.